Welcome to WebmasterWorld Guest from 18.104.22.168

 Perhaps they check aggregate correlations on types of sites to suggest ways of improving both Analytics and the algo.
 Too "noisy", though, and too invasive, as a ranking metric.

-Former Google CEO Eric Schmidt once referred to Google's drive of acquiring data as "pushing the creepy line".
+Bottom line there are many ways for Google to gain access to real usage data.Former Google CEO Eric Schmidt once referred to Google's drive of acquiring data as "pushing the creepy line".
 Assume that Google gathers data from every source available and that they cross reference it in ways you haven't thought about.
 It's what they do.